Once a time

 Clod.

-Because the Baker had his Father and his in a baking accident...
-Well, at least that's he believed, he was eager to have a family of his own, and was all efforts until now had failed.
+Because the had lost his Father and his in a baking accident...
+Well, at that's what he believed, he was eager to have a of his own, and was concerned that all until now had failed.

 WIFE We've sold our last of bread.